Chatter Back End

 for debug version often runs out of space.
 The release version at least doesn’t keep debug symbols around.

-Linking error with cargo build
+Linking error with cargo build?

 When running cargo build --release